 - Finally we mesh the part, this can be time consuming.

 - With everything set up, we can submit the job and take advantage of the parallelization.
-Navigate to the Jobs module and create a new job with parallelization set to 16 coreA core processor, also known as a central processing unit (C....
+Navigate to the Jobs module and create a new job with parallelization set to 16 an individual processing unit within a multicore processor o...
+More.
 Submit this job and wait for the results.

-After the job has finished, we can move on to the visualization module and plot the results of our analysis.
+After the job has finished, we can move on to the Visualization is the representation of complex scientific or...
+More module and plot the results of our analysis.
 The forces applied to the compliant mechanism in this example should rotate it to point in a different direction, and that is what we see when we plot the displacement in the animation below.
 We can also analyze the amount of von Mises stress that each part experiences, and we can see the flexible members undergo stress as was expected, specifically 75% of the yield criterion was the average.